Emeraldine/LameTD/README.md

   - maps/pathing for enemies

-  We need sprites/art for it, doesn't have to be good but it shouldn't just be colorful rectangles
+  We need sprites/art for it, doesn't have to be good but it should~~n't~~ just be colorful rectangles